Michigan Wind Farm Incidents 2009 – 2017

 Fire – Fire is the second most common accident cause in incidents found.
 Fire can arise from a number of sources – and some turbine types seem more prone to fire than others.

-Structural Failure -“Structural failure” is assumed to be major component failure under conditions which components should be designed to withstand.
+Structural Failure -“Structural failure” is assumed to be a major component failure under conditions which components should be designed to withstand.
 This mainly concerns storm damage to turbines and tower collapse.
 However, poor quality control, lack of maintenance and component failure can also be responsible.

 Environmental – Includes oil and solvent spills, crop or habitat damage and wildlife death due to turbine placement.